...a more diverse, equitable and inclusive community through the evaluation and improvement of department practices....

 EPS Anti-Racism Action Committee (ARAC)

-The UC Davis Earth and Planetary Sciences Anti-Racism Action Committee (ARAC) commits to the practice of anti-racism by continuously seeking to create a more diverse, equitable and inclusive community through the evaluation and improvement of department practices that contribute to racist outcomes.
-The department’s efforts promote the recruitment, retention, and personal and professional success of geoscientists from underrepresented minoritized groups, including BIPOC, at all career stages.
+The UC Davis Earth and Planetary Sciences Anti-Racism Action Committee (ARAC) commits to the practice of anti-racism by seeking to create a more diverse, equitable and inclusive community through the evaluation and improvement of department practices that contribute to racist outcomes.
+The department’s efforts promote the removal of biases in the recruitment, retention, and personal and professional success of geoscientists from all demographic groups, at all career stages.

-- Identify structures and practices that contribute to racism in the Department of Earth and Planetary Sciences.
+- Identify structures and practices that produce biases that contribute to racist outcomes in the Department of Earth and Planetary Sciences.

 - Research documented solutions to racist outcomes in academic departments.

-- Propose changes to the EPS Chair for implementation in the Department.
+- Propose changes to the EPS Chair for implementation of changes in the Department.

 - Facilitate the implementation of recommended changes.